Skip to content

 Getting Started

 In all three examples introduced above, we will begin our search using the Taxonomy and Summary Views.
-Navigate to these views by typing into the view search bar in the top right-hand corner of Edge, as in Figure 1 below.
+Navigate to these views by typing into the view search bar in the top right-hand corner of conode, as in Figure 1 below.

 Image title